trevorjalt/benchmark-client/README.md

 # benchMark Client

 Strength-training tracking designed with the user in mind.
-Create, update, and review workouts in real time - with the user remaining in the driver seat for the control of their data.
+Create, update, delete and review workouts in real time - with the user remaining in the driver seat for the control of their data.

 `benchMark Client` is the frontend for `benchMark`.
 To see `benchMark` in action, check out [benchMark](https://benchmark-live.vercel.app/ "benchMark").